laurentpetit/cljslein/README.md

 # cljslein

-Attempt to create a ClojureScript project with Leinigen2, nrepl, piggieback.
+Simplest Clojurescript demonstration project as possible with Leiningen2, nrepl, piggieback.

 Not trying to bring in cljsbuild yet.